grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ruler-storage.backend
 [backend: <string> | default = "filesystem"]

 # (advanced) Prefix for all objects stored in the backend storage.
+It should
+# contain only English alphabet letters, digits, -, _, ., *, ', (, ), and ! and
+# should not contain two dots (..)
 # CLI flag: -ruler-storage.storage-prefix
 [storage_prefix: <string> | default = ""]